 - Invest in a business project that will be developed in Spanish territory.
 The main requirements for this are that the project must: generate employment, implying a boost to the scientific/technological advance of the country, or translate into a minimum socioeconomic impact

 However, your investment will not be the only cost you will have to face.
 As with almost everything we do in society, taxes are always present.
 And buying a property is no exception.

 Taxes when buying a property to get your investor permit

 You may be tempted to consider that the only cost you will be facing when applying for your golden visa is the mere cost of the property you are purchasing.

 But you may be wrong.
-Buying a property may have additional costs involved, especially when it comes to taxes.
+Buying a property may have additional (and important) costs involved you MUST consider, especially when it comes to taxes.

 - VAT (value-added tax)

 - Stamp duty